-(2) Subsection (b) is derived from \$550(a) of the Bankruptcy Code.
-The value of the asset transferred is limited to the value of the levyable interest of the transferor, exclusive of any interest encumbered by a valid lien.
-See \$1(2) supra.
+(2) Subsection (b) is derived from Bankruptcy Code § 550(a) (1984). of the Bankruptcy Code.
+The value of the asset transferred is limited to the value of the levyable interest on of the transferor, exclusive of any interest encumbered by a valid lien.
+See § 1(2) supra.

-The requirement of § 550(b)(1) of the Bankruptcy Code that a transferee be "without knowledge of the voidability of the transfer" in order to be protected has been omitted as inappropriate.
+The requirement of Bankruptcy Code § 550(b)(1) (1984) that a transferee be "without knowledge of the voidability of the transfer" in order to be protected has been omitted as inappropriate.
 Knowledge of the facts rendering the transfer voidable would be inconsistent with the good faith that is required of a protected transferee.
 Knowledge of the voidability of a transfer would seem to involve a legal conclusion.
 Determination of the voidability of the transfer ought not to require the court to inquire into the legal sophistication of the transferee.